 Consequently, we slowly head back towards the Alborz Mountains.

 Plant life in the forest has changed dramatically since our last visit.
 On my hikes, I find several interesting species, including hart’s-tongue fern (Asplenium scolopendrium), and Rhynchocorys elephas, a striking member of the broomrape family (Orobanchaceae), which is distributed in north-western Africa, Italy, the Balkans, Turkey, the Caucasus, and northern Iran.
-The Latin name is derived from three Greek words, rhunkhos (‘snout’, ‘nose’), korus (‘head’), and elephas (‘elephant’), alluding to its style, which resembles the head of an elephant.
+The Latin name is derived from three Greek words, rhunkhos (‘snout’, ‘nose’), korus (‘head’), and elephas (‘elephant’), alluding to its style, which resembles the trunk of an elephant.

 One day I am out alone on a hike, when I observe what looks like a large grey dog, coming down a slope towards me.
 Coming to a stop, it stares at me for a moment with its yellow eyes, whereupon it turns around and disappears, at full speed.
 A wolf!
 Back at the car, I relate my experience to Arne, but he just says scornfully: ”It was just a dog!”